Captain Sensible: Personal life

 Captain Sensible was previously in a long term relationship with Rachel Bor of Dolly Mixture.
 The couple have three children together.
 He is currently married to Mayumi.

 Burns adopted his stage name Captain Sensible ironically because he described himself as a "debauched maniac" who had fun "regardless of the consequences."
 However, after living at Dial House (the commune where the anarcho-punk band Crass lived) for a week to record an EP in 1981, his life changed and he became a vegetarian who adhered to Crass' pacifist and creative aims.
 Captain Sensible has written several songs about animal rights, including "Torture Me" and most notably the 1985 single "Wot!
 No Meat?".

-Burns is a railfan, particularly enjoying diesel locomotives after being rescued from a stranded service in cold weather by one as a child.
+Burns is a trainspotter, particularly enjoying diesel locomotives after being rescued from a stranded service in cold weather by one as a child.
 He later named Deltic Records after the Deltic locomotives.
 Class 47 diesel locomotive 47810 was previously named Captain Sensible after Burns.
+He is also a passionate supporter of Crystal Palace FC.